GravityPDF/gravity-pdf-documentation/docs/v5/gfpdf_field_middleware.md

 ## Usage

 This snippet shows you can how can remove existing field middleware.
-In this case we are removing the conditional logic checks we do on each field in the PDF:
+In this case, we are removing the conditional logic checks we do on each field in the PDF:

 ```
 add_action( 'init', function() {